Posts Tagged ‘python’

 Vid ändring av en bolagsordning eller av en beviljad koncession

-gäller <link section=”3″>3 §</link> i tillämpliga delar.
+gäller <link section="3">3 §</link> i tillämpliga delar.

-For cases like that, the transformation is trivial, and could be done with regexps or just simple string matching.
-But for cases like this (Patentbesvärsrätten 96-837):
+For cases like that, the transformation is trivial, and could be

 14 § 1 st. 6) och 6 § varumärkeslagen (1960:644)

-or better yet, this (49 a § URL, my personal favourite):
+or better yet, this (49

 Bestämmelserna i 2 § andra och tredje styckena, 3, 7--9 och 11 §§,